IvanUkhov/blog/_posts/2025-07-30-guardrails.md

 # Solution

 The idea is to build a statistical model and fit it to the data.
-In Bayesian inference, it means that there will be a fully-fledged probability distribution available in the end, providing an exhaustive description of the situation at hand.
+In Bayesian inference, it means that there will be a fully fledged probability distribution available in the end, providing an exhaustive description of the situation at hand.
 This distribution can then be used to estimate a wide range of quantities of interest.
 In particular, one can choose an appropriate quantile on the left